shnikola/til/self/life.md

 U konačnici, jedino bitno je tvoj rad.

+## Posjedovati brod

+I knew someone who owned a sailboat and I asked him what that was like.
+He said "get in the shower with all your clothes on, turn the cold water on full blast, and then start eating money."

+The two best days of owning a boat are the day you buy it, and the day you sell it.

 ## 100:10:1 Method

 https://nickbentleygames.wordpress.com/2014/05/12/the-100-10-1-method-for-game-design/

 Napiši 100 random, makar glupavih ideja.
 Od njih, propagiraj 10 u idući krug gdje ih malo bolje razradi.
 Od njih, jednu dovedi do kraja.

+## Earned

+A fit body, a calm mind, a house full of love.
+These things cannot be bought - they must be earned.

 ## Umiranje